Differentiable Model Selection for Ensemble Learning: Setting and Goals

 \section{Setting and Goals}

-In the present setting, an \emph{ensemble} consists of a collection of $n$ agents' models or \emph{base learners} represented by functions $f_i, 1 \leq i \leq n$, trained independently on separate (but possibly overlapping) datasets ($\mathcal{X}_i$,$\mathcal{Y}_i$), all on the same intended \emph{classification} task.
-On every task studied, it assumed that ($\mathcal{X}_i$,$\mathcal{Y}_i$) are given, along with a prescription for training each agents' models, so that $f_i$ are assumed to be pre-configured.
-This setting is common in federated analytic contexts, where agents are often trained over a diverse body of datasets with skewed distributions \cite{federatedLearning}, and in machine learning services, which provide pre-trained models chosen over an array of proprietary architectural and hyper-parametrization choices that often vary from service to service \cite{MLAS}.
+The paper considers \emph{ensembles} as a collection of $n$ models or \emph{base learners} represented by functions $f_i, 1 \leq i \leq n$, trained independently on separate (but possibly overlapping) datasets ($\mathcal{X}_i$,$\mathcal{Y}_i$), all on the same intended \emph{classification} task.
+On every task studied, it assumed that ($\mathcal{X}_i$,$\mathcal{Y}_i$) are given, along with a prescription for training each base learners, so that $f_i$ are assumed to be pre-configured.
+This setting is common in federated analytic contexts, where base learners are often trained on diverse datasets with skewed distributions \citep{federatedLearning}, and in ML services, where providers offer a range of pre-trained models with different architectural and hyper-parametrization choices \citep{MLAS}.